FutureInstruments/Kinaps-RAG/challenges/challenge5/challenge5.md

 To accomplish this task, you should use SQLAlchemy and its Engine class as it will be used in the LangGraph SQL Agent in the next step.

-**NOTE**: Be sure that your IP address is not allowed to access the server.
-To enable access, use the Azure Management Portal.
-It may take up to five minutes for this change to take effect.

 ### Step 2.
 Create a Langchain SQL Agent

 Now that you have the engine connected to the SQL Database and the data imported, it's time to create your first agent.